nina-bornemann/Rick-Morty_React_Router/Readme.md

 -  Character Gallery 🖼  Browse all characters in a responsive card layout
 -  Character Detail View 📄 Click on a character to see more information
 -  Create New Characters ➕ Add your own characters to the gallery
+-  Comment 💬 Leave a comment on a character
 -  Navigation Bar 🧭  Jump between Home, Characters, and Create using links or buttons

 ## 🛠️ Tech Stack
 - ⚛️ React